A Tutorial on Estimating Time-Varying Vector Autoregressive Models: Discussion

 \section{Discussion}

 We compared the performance of GAM and kernel-smoothing (KS) based methods in combination with and without regularization in estimating time-varying VAR models in situations that are typical for psychological applications.
 Our simulation results allow researchers to select the best method amongst the ones we considered based on sample size and their assumptions about the sparsity of the true VAR model.
-In addition, we provided step-by-step tutorials on how to estimate both GAM and KS based methods using the R-packages \emph{mgm} and \emph{tvvarGAM}.
+In addition, we provided step-by-step tutorials for the KS based method using the R-package \emph{mgm} (Section \ref{sec_tutorial}) and for the GAM based method using the R-package \emph{tvvarGAM} (Appendix \ref{sec_tut_gam}).

 Next to assessing the relative performance of different methods, our paper also provides the first overview of how many observations are roughly necessary to estimate time-varying VAR models.
 For the time-varying functions studied in our paper, already for $n>46$ the best time-varying method outperformed stationary methods, suggesting that time-varying methods can be applied to typical ESM data.
-However, it is important to keep in mind that if the sample size is low, the time-varying methods return very similar estimates as their stationary counter parts.
+However, it is important to keep in mind that if the sample size is low, the time-varying methods return very similar estimates as their stationary counterparts.
 Thus, if the true parameter function is heavily depending on time, and the sample size is small, time-varying methods will not be able to recover most of this dependency on time.